 With SeeTest Network Virtualization you can test your application under any type of network condition.
 Our performance testing tool emulates changes in bandwidth, latency, packet loss, and jitter to give your application the experience that it is operating in any local network on earth.
 As a software tool, of course you can download it on demand.

 We also have an on the move feature that simulates what will happen to the performance of your application if the user drives into a tunnel, or walks into an elevator.
 It is our goal to make sure your application is ready for anything.

 You can use Network Virtualization along with Experitest’s functional testing tools SeeTest Automation and SeeTest Manual.
 Attach these tools to SeeTest Cloud and you have an on-premise mobile device lab offering all the devices you have in inventory to all of your testers at once, while at the same time giving them the capacity to test function and performance all at once.

 What is Mobile Application Performance Testing?

 Mobile Performance testing is testing the speed of a mobile application.
 Standard mobile application performance testing will test the speed of the mobile app under normal conditions.
 Advanced testing involves simulating different network conditions by changing the levels of bandwidth, latency, and packet loss, and jitter while the mobile application is running.
-Some types of mobile application performance testing will simulate changes in user locations, like entering an elevator or riding through a tunnel.
+Some types of mobile application performance testing will simulate changes in user locations.
+This includes scenarios like entering an elevator or riding through a tunnel.